SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 	- a transformation may leads to diagonally zeroed if you do transformation with a new basis system that the axes are correspond to eigenvectors.
 		- Explanation: eigenvector is spatial symmetry axis (it located in which will not be moved in translation) of translation, if we **oriented** apply eigenvector for translation (with using the basis system which **will not be moved during translation**, rather than $\begin{bmatrix} 1 & 0 \\ 0 & 1\end{bmatrix}$), and after translation, the vectors are guaranteed to be placed at the same orientation as eigenvector, and mapping to the axes after un-translation.
 			- * *translation: the main transformation, NOT the transformation by eigenvector*
-			- you may lost some metadata since it's not doing translation by the perspective from ours
+			- you may lost metadata since it's not doing translation by the perspective from ours
+			-
 		- if you find out the result of complications are something **regular** during exponential calculation, it implies that you should have a try 👆
 		- and use the regular observation push the missing results
 		- exist or not depends on whether your available eigenvector enough to span to whole space